Uniformizing Gromov hyperbolic spaces with Busemann functions: Hyperbolic metric spaces

-Then $\alpha_{b,q}$ defines an $e^{600\delta q}$-quasi-metric on $\p_{\omega} X$ by Lemma \ref{busemann inequality}.
-A \emph{visual metric} based at $\omega$ with parameter $q$ is defined to be any metric $\alpha$ on $\p_{\omega} X$ that is biLipschitz to $\alpha_{b,q}$.
+Then $\theta_{\e,b}$ defines an $e^{600\delta \e}$-quasi-metric on $\p_{\omega} X$ by Lemma \ref{busemann inequality}.
+A \emph{visual metric} based at $\omega$ with parameter $\e$ is defined to be any metric $\theta$ on $\p_{\omega} X$ that is $L$-biLipschitz to $\theta_{\e,b}$, and as before we will call $L$ the comparison constant to the model quasi-metric $\theta_{\e,b}$.
 Since all Busemann functions associated to $\omega$ differ from each other by a constant, up to a bounded error (by Lemma \ref{identify busemann}), the notion of a visual metric based at $\omega$ does not depend on the choice of Busemann function $b$ based at $\omega$.
 Equipped with any visual metric based at $\omega$ the metric space $\p_{\omega}X$ is complete.
 It is bounded if and only if $\omega$ is an isolated point in $\p X$.

-\begin{rem} The definition of a visual metric allows for any size of biLipschitz constant comparing to the quasi-metric $\alpha_{b,q}$.
-To avoid introducing this additional comparison constant in the proofs (in particular in the proof of Theorem \ref{identification theorem}), we will constrain our visual metrics to have comparison constants depending only on the parameters under consideration.
-This is sufficient to handle the key application in Theorem \ref{filling theorem}. \end{rem}
+\begin{rem} For CAT$(-1)$ spaces the quasi-metric $\theta_{1,b}$ for $b \in \hat{\mathcal{B}}(X)$ with basepoint $\omega$ defines a distinguished visual metric on $\p_{\omega} X$ with parameter $\e = 1$.
+This metric is known as a \emph{Bourdon metric} when $b \in \mathcal{D}(X)$ and a \emph{Hamenst\"adt metric} when $b \in \mathcal{B}(X)$.
+The basic properties of the Bourdon metric for CAT$(-1)$ spaces were established by Bourdon in \cite{Bou95}.
+The Hamenst\"adt metric was introduced by Hamenst\"adt in the setting of Hadamard manifolds with sectional curvatures $\leq -1$ in \cite{Ham89} through a slightly different construction.
+The formulation for CAT$(-1)$ spaces using Gromov products based at $b$ is due to Foertsch-Schroeder \cite{FS11}. \end{rem}